 How to Use this Guitar Techniques Guide

-As you can see from a quick scroll down, or look at the title, there are a lot of different guitar techniques to learn in this article.
+As you can see from a quick scroll, or look at the title, there are many different guitar techniques to learn in this article.

-There are 46 different patterns applied to minor pentatonic, major, and Mixolydian scale shapes to explore in your studies.
+There are 46 different patterns applied to minor pentatonic, major, and major mode scale shapes to explore in your studies.

 Now, don’t freak out just yet.

 You don’t have to learn every pattern in this lesson to benefit from studying scale patterns in your practice routine.

 If you’re new to scale patterns, start at the beginning and learn a few of the pentatonic scale patterns to begin.